srct/roomlist/README.md

 `sudo apt-get install python python-dev python-pip git`

 you install python and git.

+Now you're ready to set up the Roomlist repository on your machine.

+**macOS (Formerly OS X)**

+This tutorial uses the third party Homebrew package manager for macOS, which allows you to install packages from your terminal just as easily as you could on a Linux based system.
+You could use another package manager (or not use one at all), but Homebrew is highly reccomended.

+To get homebrew, run the following command in a terminal:
+``/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

+**Note**: You do NOT need to use `sudo` when running any Homebrew commands, and it likely won't work if you do.

+Now you want to Python, pip, and git (macOS actually ships with some of these, but we want to have the latest versions).
+To do so, run the following command in your terminal:

+`brew install python git`

+Now you're ready to set up the Roomlist repository on your machine.

+#### Git Setup

 Now, we're going to clone down a copy of the Roomlist codebase from git.gmu.edu, the SRCT code respository.